 You did not have to be Indian to join or attend

 To practice what it preached non-Indian heritage people could attend too.
-Many British had Indian connections or friends, had travelled or gained more links and friendships as a result and vice versa.
+Many British had Indian connections or friends, had traveled, or gained more links and friendships as a result, and vice versa.
 This integration and forward attitude were very inclusive for the times.

-Bush House, is also nearby the ornate building which used to be the HQ for the BBC world service.
+Bush House, is also nearby the ornate building that used to be the HQ of the BBC world service.
 Now part of the Kings College campus.
-BBC staff would frequent the India Club they served different Indian language-speaking areas and travelled.
-The Cosmopolitan backdrop to the club provided structure too many diverse people.
+BBC staff would frequent the India Club they served different Indian language-speaking areas and traveled.
+The Cosmopolitan backdrop to the club provided structure to too many diverse people.

 The curry club

-One example of a club that held meetings at the India Club was the Curry Club that was formed in 1982 by Pat Chapman who was a food writer and broadcaster.
+One example of a club that held meetings at the India Club was the Curry Club which was formed in 1982 by Pat Chapman who was a food writer and broadcaster.
 Chapman is a total example of a British person with Indian Connections.
-Born in London during the Blitz with a father was in the British Indian Army.
-Past generations of his family worked, lived in India right at the heart of where things were happening the British Raj and the East India Company.
-It is these types of people who had bought Indian Food to the Uk.
-Queen Victoria’s cosmopolitan curiosity of Indian culture and using Indian staff and befriending one also introduced the idea that Indian Cuisine was divine.
+Born in London during the Blitz with a father who was in the British Indian Army.
+Past generations of his family worked and lived in India right at the heart of where things were happening the British Raj and the East India Company.
+It is these types of people who had bought Indian Food in the Uk.
+Queen Victoria’s cosmopolitan curiosity about Indian culture and using Indian staff and befriending one also introduced the idea that Indian Cuisine was divine.

 India League and the India Club.

-The Commonwealth India League started around 1922, later shortened its name.
+The Commonwealth India League started around 1922 and later shortened its name.
 They formed it from Annie Besant’s Home Rule for India League 1916.

 Who is Krishna Menon